ChameleonCloud/docs/source/getting-started/index.rst

    Select a site to use.

-When you access one of the sites, you are first taken to a dashboard, which shows a summary of your project's current resource usage and get quick access to each of the sites.
+When you access one of the sites, you are first taken to a site dashboard, which shows a summary of your project's current resource usage.
 The dashboard looks something like this:

 .. figure:: dashboard.png
    :alt: The Chameleon Dashboard's resource usage summary